Matthias Miersch

-Matthias Miersch (born 19 December 1968) is a German criminal defense lawyer and politician of the Social Democratic Party (SPD) who has been serving as Member of the German Parliament since 2005, representing the Hannover-Land II district.
-He focusses on environmental policy.
+Matthias Miersch (born 19 December 1968) is a German criminal defense lawyer and politician of the Social Democratic Party (SPD) who has been serving as Member of the Bundestag since the 2005 German federal election, representing the Hannover-Land II district.
+Since 2025, he has been chairing his party's parliamentary group.

-Since 2013, Miersch has been a member of the party's executive board under successive chairpersons Sigmar Gabriel (2013-2017), Martin Schulz (2017-2018), Andrea Nahles (2018-2019) and Rolf Mützenich (since 2019).
+From 2013 to 2025, was a member of the party's executive board under successive chairpersons Sigmar Gabriel (2013–2017), Martin Schulz (2017–2018), Andrea Nahles (2018–2019), Norbert Walter-Borjans (2019–2021), Saskia Esken (2019–2024) and Lars Klingbeil (2021–2024).
+On 8 October 2024 Miersch was appointed as provisional secretary general of the Social Democratic Party.
+After the Scholz cabinet collapsed on 7 November 2024, he led the party's campaign for the 2025 German federal election.

 Early life and education

 Born in Hannover, Miersch studied law at the Leibniz University Hannover and the German University of Administrative Sciences Speyer.
 From 1988 until 1995, he volunteered for the St. John Accident Assistance.